MistyCommunity/Documentation/src/content/docs/reference/sensor-data.md

 **Available for Misty II only**

-The `DriveEncoders` data stream provides information about the angular velocity (in radians per second) and rotation (in radians) for Misty's left and right encoders. `DriveEncoders` data is sent at timed intervals you define when you register for `DriveEncoders` messages.
+The `DriveEncoders` data stream provides information about the angular velocity (in degrees per second) and rotation (in degrees) for Misty's left and right encoders. `DriveEncoders` data is sent at timed intervals you define when you register for `DriveEncoders` messages.

 Sample `DriveEncoders` sensor data: